Yoctol/bottender/docs/advanced-guides-custom-server.md

 When executing one of `bottender dev` or `bottender start` command, under the hood, it setups a default express server for Bottender and load `index.js` from the project root directory as the root action of the chatbot.

-To run Bottender with the custom HTTP server, we need to prepare an HTTP server, delegate the webhook routes to Bottender, and modify the setting of `package.json`.
+To run Bottender with the custom HTTP server, you need to prepare an HTTP server, delegate the webhook routes to Bottender, and modify the setting of `package.json`.

 ## Express